tdwg/website/conferences/2024/index.md

 ## Conference program

 SPNHC TDWG 2024 will include symposia, panel discussion, workshop, lightning talks, demonstrations, general contributed papers, and plenary presentations.
 See the session descriptions on our [Sessions page](/conferences/2024/sessions/).

+## Abstracts

-More than 390 presentations and posters have been reviewed, accepted, and are now being organized into the final schedule.
+More than 390 abstracts for oral presentations and posters were reviewed by session organizers and members of the Program Committee between 22 April–12 May.

+**Notifications of acceptance** for presentation at the conference were emailed to abstract submitters (not to all authors) on 15 May through the Oxford Abstracts conference platform.
+These notifications included an invitation to submitters to respond to reviewer comments/corrections by editing their abstracts (**deadline 29 May**).
+Presenters were reminded to [register for the conference](/conferences/2024/registration/) to secure their place in the program.
+Presentations are now being organized into the final schedule.
+Please address questions to [editor@tdwg.org](mailto:editor@tdwg.org)

-Authors please note: you will have an opportunity to submit _extended_ abstracts to _Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/collections))_.
+**Authors please note:** you will have an opportunity to submit _extended_ abstracts to _Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/collections))_.
 Details to be announced in June.

 ## [Code of Conduct](/conferences/2024/code-of-conduct/)